Free Blacks: Education

 Many free African American families in colonial North Carolina and Virginia became landowners and some also became slave owners.
 In some cases, they purchased members of their own families to protect them until they could set them free.
 In other cases, they participated in the full slave economy.
 For example, a freedman named Cyprian Ricard purchased an estate in Louisiana that included 100 slaves.

-Free Black people drew up petitions and joined the army during the American Revolution, motivated by the common hope of freedom.
-This hope was bolstered by the 1775 proclamation by British official Lord Dunmore, who promised freedom to any slave who fought on the side of the British during the war.
-Black people also fought on the American side, hoping to gain benefits of citizenship later on.
+Civil War

 During the Civil War, free blacks fought on both the Confederate and Union sides.
-Southern free Black people who fought on the Confederate side were hoping to gain a greater degree of tolerance and acceptance among their white neighbors.
-The hope of equality through the military was realized over time, such as with the equalization of pay for Black and white soldiers a month before the end of the Civil War.
+Southern free black people who fought on the Confederate side were hoping to gain a greater degree of tolerance and acceptance among their white neighbors.
+The hope of equality through the military was realized over time, such as with the equalization of pay for black and white soldiers a month before the end of the Civil War.

 Women

 Within free black marriages, many women were able to participate more equally in their relationships than elite white women.
 This potential for equality in marriage can be seen through the example of the "colored aristocracy" of the small black elite in St. Louis, where women were often economic partners in their marriages.
 These small groups of blacks were generally descended from French and Spanish mixed marriages.
 Under the French, the women in these marriages had the same rights as white women and could hold property.
 These black women hoped to remain financially independent both for themselves and for the sake of protecting their children from Missouri's restrictive laws.
 This level of black female agency also made female-centered households attractive to widows.
 The traditional idea of husband dominating wife could not be the central idea in these elite marriages because of women's importance in bringing income into the family.
 Women had to exercise caution in married relationships, however, as marrying a black man who was still a slave would make the free black woman legally responsible for his behavior, good or bad.